RoyZhenLongLim/Personal-Projects/Lessons & Notes/5 Ways to Train Yourself to Be a Genius - Justin Sung/README.md

 The best way to improve your memory is a good encoding of the information the first time something is learnt.

+#### 1. Start at higher orders of learning as soon as possible

+Refer to Bloom's taxonomies
+- Apply is applying the concepts to problems
+- Analyze means to draw connections between ideas
+  - For instance, what are the differences, similarities between two concepts
+  - How does this idea fit in with other ideas?
+- Evaluate
+  - Provide a judgement, critique, argue against or for.
+- Create
+  - Design something or assemble something together based on how they fit together

 ### 2. Deep Processing

 The ability to take an information and look at the bigger pictures.